Building 10x software teams

 • Let the team figure out how to achieve these goals on their own.
 As the expression goes, “Hire smart people and then let them tell you what to do.”

-• Constructive, timely feedback on what worked well and what didn’t
+• Constructive, timely feedback on what worked well and what didn’t.
+Agile (with a capital A) calls these ‘retrospectives’.

-• Somebody doing the front-running, trying to figure out where problems will happen before they do.
-This person should have the power to direct resouces to prevent issues from arising - “a stich in time saves nine”.
+• Somebody should be doing the front-running, trying to figure out where problems will happen before they do.
+This person should have the power to direct resources to prevent issues from arising - “a stitch in time saves nine”.

 The human side